Garlic Bread Focaccia

 Instructions

 - COIL METHOD: This is the second type of stretch.
 Wet your hands again.
 Gently loosen the edges of the dough by pulling it away from the sides of the bowl.
 Place your fingertips under the dough, so that you can pick it up in the middle.
 Allow the dough to unstick from the bowl and fold using its own weight, while you support the middle.
 Turn the bowl 90° and repeat to perform another coil fold.
 Do this method 3 more times, 10 minutes apart.
 With each set of folds, the dough gluten structure gets stronger, making it easier to lift and fold.
-Because this method was recently adapted to the recipe, see the full coil method shown in my "Everything Bagel Focaccia" recipe video.

 - Remove the plastic wrap.
 Move the bowl back and forth, opening up the bubbles and allowing the dough to breathe.
 Coat a generous layer of olive oil on the bottom of a 9"x13" inch aluminum, non-stick baking pan.
 For good measure, you may also line the bottom with parchment paper prior to drizzling the oil.